 If a student hasn't requested a specific faculty member as an advisor, then they are assigned to either the advising coordinator of their college or the department chair of their major.
 Undergraduates should contact their college advising centers for further information and graduate students should contact the Graduate College.

-Typically when that happens the pin number is being typed in incorrectly.
+Typically, when that happens the pin number is being typed in incorrectly.

 You must pay tuition, fees, room and board to the Office of the Bursar by the payment deadline.

-If your payment is late, a late fee may be assessed and classes may be cancelled.
+If your payment is late, a late fee may be assessed, and classes may be cancelled.
 If your registration takes place after the payment deadline you must pay the day you register for classes to avoid a late fee and possible cancellation of classes.

 To avoid having your classes dropped, check your financial aid information and the balance on your student account on the Student Information System often and before the tuition payment deadline.
 If you discover any problems, resolve them as soon as possible.

-Obviously, if others (e.g., your parents) are making tuition and fee payments for you, remind them of all advertised deadlines.
+If others (e.g., your parents) are making tuition and fee payments for you, remind them of all advertised deadlines.

 Radford University has offered the same response to this question for many years.
 We have consistently told students and parents that, except for programs that by design are expected to take more than four years to complete, students can graduate in four years if they register for an average of 15 hours per semester; if they do not drop, withdraw from, or fail courses; or—if they do finish semesters with less than 15 hours—they attend summer school to make up their deficits.